cast iron skillet lemon bar cake recipes

 Preheat your oven to 350°F. Put the skillet in while it heats.

-While the crust is in the oven, whisk the eggs and granulated sugar together until the mixture looks pale yellow and slightly thickened.
-Add the lemon juice, zest, flour, baking powder, and that pinch of salt.
+Meanwhile, whisk the eggs with the granulated sugar until the color goes pale yellow and the mixture thickens slightly.
+Lemon juice next, then the zest, the flour, the baking powder, and that pinch of salt.
 Whisk again — it should be smooth, thin, and very yellow.

 Pull the crust out.
 It should look set and lightly browned at the edges.
 Pour the filling directly over the hot crust, get it back in the oven fast, and bake another 22–25 minutes.
 The filling is done when the edges are firm but the center still has a gentle, slow wobble — like set Jell-O, not liquid.